The Key to Making Your Business Work

 Developing Business Expertise

 The central concept is known as deliberate practice.
 This is exposure and experience again.
-Deliberate practice is a series of ‘events’ that each have a specific purpose.
+Deliberate practice is a series of ‘events’ that each has a specific purpose.
 They build on each other incrementally.
-In some fields like Olympic athletics it can take 10,000 hours of deliberate practice to develop world-class skills.
+In some fields like Olympic athletics, it can take 10,000 hours of deliberate practice to develop world-class skills.